 - It provides excellent protection for native animals and birds that may be vulnerable due to the absence of native understory species and the increase in dog and cat numbers both feral and domestic.

-For further information on Boxthorn, contact the Department of Primary Industry, Water and Environment, Tasmania (Declared Weed Leaflet, A/W21 (9/1988).
+For further information on Boxthorn, contact the Department of Primary Industry, Parks, Water and Environment, Tasmania (Declared Weed Leaflet, A/W21 (9/1988).

 - Grubbing (all year).
 Small plants can be dug and removed.
 The area should be monitored for regrowth from root sections or germinating seedlings.
 Heavy machinery is effective on large plants.
 Removed material should be destroyed.
 Establishment of vigorous pasture or crop after cultivation can minimise reinfestation due to competition.